Creepy New Claims Emerge at Alleged Club Q Shooter’s Court Hearing

 During a preliminary hearing for suspected shooter Anderson Aldrich, 22, prosecutors presented various pieces of evidence including a photograph of the target, which bore a silhouetted human torso outlined with rainbow stripes.
 It was found in their mother’s bedroom at the home they shared together, prosecutors said.
 Aldrich, whose lawyer says identifies as non-binary, also allegedly had a hand-drawn map of the interior of Club Q, the site of the November 19, 2022 mass shooting, along with gun parts.

+Lead detective Rebecca Joines, from the Colorado Springs Police Department (CSPD), testified Wednesday that Aldrich had been to Club Q at least six times prior to the Nov.
+19 shooting, based on data from the establishment’s ID scanner.
+It was the only LGBTQ club Aldrich had visited in recent months, she said.

-About three weeks before the attack, Aldrich spent about 90 minutes at Club Q, where they were seen on surveillance video enjoying a drink, their defense team said in court.
-But they would soon turn a beloved safe haven into a terrifying murder scene, according to prosecutors.
+About three weeks before the attack, Aldrich spent about 90 minutes at the club and was seen on surveillance video enjoying a drink.
+Joines said a receipt from the visit showed that the bartender who served Aldrich that night was Derrick Rump, one of the five people killed weeks later.

+Joines said detectives later found an app on Aldrich’s phone that showed they had planned to livestream the killings.
+A note found by police in Aldrich’s residence read, according to Joines, “Please relieve me of my own fate, I’m drowning in my own wake.
+How long must I wait for you to rid me of this hate?”

+Joines said Aldrich was the “creator and/or administrator” of a website called FreeSpeechTube.ru and had posted a “neo-Nazi white supremacist training-type video” that included footage of attacks on synagogues and mosques.
+A Rockford, Illinois, man named Nick Brooks told investigators that he had communicated online with Aldrich, and that “Anderson expressed hatred towards the police and the LGBT community,” according to Joines.
+Brooks also said that Aldrich “used the N-word a lot” and used anti-gay slurs while gaming.

+Archambault said Aldrich had been prescribed suboxone, a drug used to treat opioid addiction, and introduced pictures of pieces of foil found in Aldrich’s car that seemingly indicated he was a drug user.
+Aldrich’s mom once pepper sprayed Aldrich in the face and threatened suicide, Archambault said.
+Aldrich reportedly told responding officers they did not feel safe with her, but said they were going to “go back anyway.”

+Witnesses spent some of Wednesday’s hearing walking through new details of the massacre at Club Q.

-When police arrived at Club Q, Aldrich at first claimed the actual culprit was the good Samaritan who in fact intervened and stopped the bloodshed, Officer Connor Wallick of the Colorado Springs Police Department (CSPD) testified on Wednesday.
+When police arrived at the scene, Aldrich at first claimed the actual culprit was the good Samaritan who in fact intervened and stopped the bloodshed, CSPD Officer Connor Wallick testified.
 However, security footage taken the night of the shooting shows Aldrich, clad in a ballistic vest and toting an AR-15-style semi-automatic rifle, entering the club and firing immediately upon getting inside.

 Wallick also testified that Aldrich claimed they had been shot in the head and was going to die.
 However, their injuries had come from being taken down by two patrons who were there that night, not from gunfire, Wallick said, noting that Aldrich never owned up to being the culprit.